mjmarianetti/nhtsa-api-test/readme.md

 ## Improvements

 If this was intended to be deployed to production we should:
+- Add a cache solution like Redis or memcached to stop requesting the same data to nhtsa over and over again
+- Add a Loggin solution to keep all the log information centralized and easy to query if needed.
 - Add docker to easily spin up a new environment (adding nginx, php, etc.)
 - Add a Swagger documentation and/or postman collection to help the frontend and QA to test and use this API
 - Use the kubernetes and terraform to deploy